HarryEMartland/presentations/monitoring-rest-template/PITCHME.md

 Note:
 - not full code.
 Create a bean and return a request examples
-- each method returns a new builder so no cross contamination
+- each method returns a new builder so no cross contamination, configure globally then override
-- use path variables
+- use path variables so metrics work
-- Set timeouts
-- Use a connection pool (just include Apache http)
-- use a separate RestTemplate for each API
+- use a separate RestTemplate for each API so you can make use of root url
-- spring can add listeners for instrumentation
+- default no connect and read timeouts
+- will automatically use apache http client if on classpath will give you connection pooling default no pools
+ - default to max two connections per route and 20 in total
+- careful about creating your own as you will loose autowired functionality use RestTemplateCustomizer instead

 ---?image=images/monitoring/test-rest-template.png&size=contain